 Bottom-of-funnel: Share proof to persuade

 Having attracted and educated your viewers, it’s time to give them a reason to commit financially.
-Videos at the bottom of your funnel should be designed to show how your business has delivered on its promises.
+Videos at the bottom of your local marketing funnel should be designed to show how your business has delivered on its promises.

 Painter/decorator company Matthews’ Painting shows they delivered excellent service in a short video testimonial.
 While they didn’t necessarily create a perfect YouTube Video, anyone in search of a trustworthy painting company is likely to watch this video and appreciate its humble and transparent nature.

 Now that you know how to find ideas for videos and what kinds of videos to create, here’s a five-step framework for creating them effectively…

 Hook your audience